angular-gantt/angular-gantt/README.md

   Returns a function (`fn`) which can be called to load more data to the Gantt.
   Take a look at the files [demo.html](demo.html) and [demo.js](assets/demo.js) to see how this callback is used.
 An example of the data definition can be found in [demo\_sample\_data.js](assets/demo_sample_data.js).

+  As an alternative you can use the `data` property to directly assign the data model.

 - **max-height** (default: `0` = Disabled)

   If max height is set bigger than 0 the Gantt will be set to this height and show a vertical scroll bar if the content does not fit inside.